 (April 3,1972)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+* several short artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
 Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign p.
-86 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+86.

 - When you are working, you are so far away and so absorbed, it’s inevitable that you fall into a vacuum when you stop… …every time when I finish a painting, I always have to wait to get my strength back before I can begin another.